Education for Ministry

 Developed by the School of Theology, University of the South in Sewanee, TN 40 years ago, the program is divided into four years.
 However, participants commit only to one year at a time.
 At our weekly meetings, we reflect on our readings, our questions, and the events of our lives.
 Books are supplied with tuition.
 There are no tests or papers, but snacks are usually involved.

 St. Andrew’s EfM group is a vibrant community.
-We meet once each week for two and a half hours from September to May.
+When in-person services and groups resume, we meet once each week for two and a half hours from September to May.
 There is a tuition; scholarships are available.
 We would love to have you join us.
 If you would like more information about EfM at St. Andrew’s, please contact Paige Trivett at or 456-7569.
 More information about EfM generally is available at http://efm.sewanee.edu.

 We all hear the stories and lessons each Sunday while gathered in the sanctuary.
 But so what?
 How does what we hear manifest in our daily lives?
 In what ways can we live out and share our faith?
 EfM provides the time and space to ponder those questions.
 Curious?
 Join us!